 → Writing Prompt 20: Presidents are usually the one people to get a national holiday for their birthday.
 However, Martin Luther King was never the president, yet we have a national holiday to honor him.
 What did he do to deserve this honor?

 → Writing Prompt 22: How far would you be willing to go to fight for a cause you believed in?
-In other words, would you be willing to go to jail for it?
+Would you be willing to go to jail for it?
 Would you continue with your cause if you thought you might die?

 Rosa Parks Day